Firm-level supply chains to minimize unemployment and economic losses in rapid decarbonization scenarios: Results

-The three different decarbonization strategies shown in Fig. \ref{Fig.:cumulative_plots_strategies} show characteristic patterns for the saved CO$_2$ emissions and the expected job loss curves.
-For the 'Remove largest emitters first' strategy in Fig. \ref{Fig.:cumulative_plots_strategies}A firms are ordered according to their descending CO$_2$ rank which is reflected in the cumulative emission savings curve (brown).
-It is clearly visible that closing the first firm already saves 7\% of emissions and that one needs to close 6 companies to reach the emissions reduction target of 20\%.
-The expected job loss curve (blue) shows a large jump with the third firm being removed, followed by a slowly increasing regime before leveling off after the removal of 81 firms.
-We further read from the plot that to achieve the target of 20.25\% in emission reductions, approximately 32.6\% of jobs are put at risk in this strategy.
+The four different decarbonization strategies shown in Fig. \ref{fig:cumulative_plots_strategies} display characteristic patterns for the saved CO$_2$ emissions and the expected job and output loss curves.
+For the `Remove largest emitters first' strategy in Fig. \ref{fig:cumulative_plots_strategies}A firms are ordered according to their descending CO$_2$ rank which is reflected in the cumulative emission savings curve (brown).
+It is clearly visible that closing the first firm already saves 7\% of emissions and that one needs to close 7 companies to reach the emissions reduction target of 20\%.
+The expected job loss curve (blue) and the expected output loss curve (green) show large jumps with the third firm being removed, followed by a slowly increasing regime before leveling off after the removal of 81 firms.
+We further read from the plot that to achieve the target of 20.25\% in emission reductions, approximately 32.61\% of output and 28.56\% of jobs are lost in this strategy.

+The `Remove least-employees firms first' strategy that aims at minimizing job loss at each individual firm, shown in Fig. \ref{fig:cumulative_plots_strategies}B manages to keep expected job and output loss at low levels for the initially removed firms.
+But since this strategy focuses on job loss at the individual firm level, it fails to anticipate a highly systemically relevant firm whose closure results in high levels of expected job and output loss.
+Since CO$_2$ emissions are not explicitly considered in this strategy, emission savings only rise incrementally with additional firms with comparatively low numbers of employees being removed.
+To reduce CO$_2$ emissions by 17.35 \%, this strategy puts 32.24\% of output and 28.41\% of jobs at risk, while removing 102 firms from the production network.
+This strategy therefore fails to secure jobs and economic output, while delivering its emission savings.

-The 'Remove least socially-risky firms first' strategy that focuses on minimum social stress added per firm removed, shown in Fig. \ref{Fig.:cumulative_plots_strategies}B produces a cumulative emission savings curve that approximately increases linearly for the first 100 firms.
+The `Remove least-risky firms first (employment)' strategy that focuses on minimum expected job loss in the total economy per firm removed, as seen in Fig. \ref{fig:cumulative_plots_strategies}C, produces a cumulative emission savings curve that approximately increases linearly for the first 100 firms.
 The expected job loss increases slowly, as expected, since firms are ordered according to their ascending EW-ESRI rank.
-Obviously, one does not gain efficient emission reductions by following this strategy since 105 firms must be removed from the production network to achieve the goal of 20.03\% emission savings.
-At this level, approximately 10.1\% of jobs are put at risk.
+In order to achieve the goal of 20.21\% emission savings 107 firms need to be removed from the production network.
+As a consequence, 10.93\% of output and 7.97\% of jobs are lost.
+Note that this strategy represents a substantial advancement compared to the previous one, mainly because it takes network effects into account.